Sarvesh Kumari

 Racing thoughts and mental exhaustion

-Panic attacks and generalized anxiety disorder
+Panic attacks and generalised anxiety disorder

 Social anxiety and persistent worry